algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport45.md

 First of all, we thought together about our Pac Man environment.
 In other words, a new map with new colors, a new universe, a new Pac Man... <br>

 We've also been thinking about improving the game in terms of choice.
 With a new menu, allowing us to change the color of our character.
-For those who don't know the game, here's a detail of the regels.
+For the people that arent familiar with the rules, there will be a section to learn them.
 And a category option to decrease or increase the sound.

 *All Team*